How to pay international contractors in El Salvador [2024]

 What is the probationary period for contractors transitioning to full-time roles?

-Typically, a probationary period can last up to three months, but this can vary.
+Typically, a probationary period lasts up to 30 days, but this can vary.
 During this time, either party can terminate the agreement without the need for a notice period or severance pay.
 However, once regularized, standard notice periods and severance pay regulations apply.

 Is health insurance mandatory for contractors in El Salvador?